JoeLumbley/Gun-Turret/README.md

+---

-# Understanding the Turret and Projectile Manager Code
+# Code Walkthrough

 Welcome to this detailed walkthrough of a code structure that simulates a turret and projectile manager.
 This code is written in Visual Basic and is designed to create a simple graphical representation of a turret that can fire projectiles.
 We'll break down each part of the code, explaining what it does line by line.
-This is aimed at beginners, so we'll ensure clarity and understanding throughout.

 ## Table of Contents
 1. [Turret Structure](#turret-structure)